 The application consists of an online form, brief personal statement, and resume.
 The deadline for all application materials for 2018 internships is 5 p.m. on February 16, 2018.

-All applicants will be notified if their application is forwarded to an internship organization.
+All applications are automatically forwarded to internship organizations.
 At the organization’s discretion, phone or in-person interviews may be held with select candidates beginning in mid-February.
 Final internship decisions are made on a rolling basis by the internship organization, with all interns placed by the end of March.
 Internship placements will be evenly split between Princeton University, Columbia University and Barnard College students.
 When an offer is made to a student, the student will have five business days to respond to the offer.
 If the student accepts, all other applicants will be notified and the student is required to withdraw from all other opportunities to which he or she has applied for the summer.
 Please note that some internship organizations have specific pre-hire requirements.
 If these requirements are not met, the internship offer may be rescinded by the internship organization.
 All pre-hire requirements can be found in the internship description.

 After you accept your internship, you are required to work with your host organization in the spring to determine internship dates and length.
 Guggenheim interns are paid via a series of stipends from the University and interns are responsible for any and all tax liabilities.
 Federal work-study students may be paid through the Office of Student Employment.

 Housing is not provided for Guggenheim interns.
 Please consider travel and housing expenses before submitting an application.
 Reasonably priced housing can often be obtained from universities (NYU, Barnard, Columbia, New School), alumni networks, regional associations and other programs in the area.
 Former intern evaluations are often very helpful in determining where former interns lived while working at a Guggenheim internship location.
 For more information about summer housing, please visit Career Services’ housing resource.